amperser/proselint/demo.md

 I feel innundated with email
 Nicknack
 He's a shoe-in
+Did you know that Brett Farve and Dwayne Wade are good friends?

 # Strunk & White composition & regex checks
 I did not pay for the check.
 Honestly, attention to detail is useful.